austince/flink-ci-flink/docs/deployment/resource-providers/native_kubernetes.md

 The `kubernetes.cluster-id` option specifies the cluster name and must be unique.
 If you do not specify this option, then Flink will generate a random name.

-The configuration `kubernetes.container.image` specifies the image to start the pods with.
+The `kubernetes.container.image` option specifies the image to start the pods with.

 Once the application cluster is deployed you can interact with it: